Germany deports 28 Afghan nationals to their homeland, the first since the Taliban takeover in 2021

 German Foreign Minister Annalena Baerbock has slammed the morality laws in posts on X.

-While media reports say the deportations have been in the works for some time, they occurred a week after a deadly knife attack in the town of Solingen in which the suspect is a Syrian citizen who had applied for asylum in Germany.
+While Hebestreit said the deportations have been in the works for months, they occurred a week after a deadly knife attack in the town of Solingen in which the suspect is a Syrian citizen who had applied for asylum in Germany.

 The suspect was supposed to be deported to Bulgaria last year but reportedly disappeared for a time and avoided deportation.
-He was ordered held Sunday on suspicion of murder and membership in a terrorist organization pending further investigation and a possible indictment.
+He was ordered to be held Sunday on suspicion of murder and membership of a terrorist organization pending further investigation and a possible indictment.

 The Islamic State militant group claimed responsibility for last Friday’s attack, without providing evidence.
 The extremist group said on its news site that the attacker targeted Christians and that he carried out the assaults “to avenge Muslims in Palestine and everywhere.”
 The claim couldn’t be independently verified.

-There has also been debate over immigration ahead of regional elections Sunday in Germany’s Saxony and Thuringia regions where anti-immigration parties such as the populist Alternative for Germany are expected to do well.
-In June, Chancellor Olaf Scholz vowed that the country would start deporting criminals from Afghanistan and Syria again after a knife attack by an Afghan immigrant left one police officer dead and four more people injured.
+There has also been debate over immigration ahead of regional elections Sunday in the German states of Saxony and Thuringia, where anti-immigration parties such as the populist Alternative for Germany are expected to do well.
+In June, Scholz vowed that the country would start deporting criminals from Afghanistan and Syria again after a knife attack by an Afghan immigrant left one police officer dead and four more people wounded.

 Faeser on Thursday announced a plan to tighten knife laws, according to German news agency dpa.
 Along with other officials in the governing coalition, she also pledged during a news conference to make deportations easier.